n-Il/MTGD/README.md

 - NOTE: Queries which include special characters like '>' that redirect output are not currently handled
 - You may want to redirect the output as it can be long.
 Ex. 'python3 MTGD.py -qcw id:colorless > mycombos.txt'

-### Find Combos in your collection which includes some specific card (using Scryfall)
+### Find Combos in your collection which includes some specific card
 - You must have a mycollection.json file
 - You must have downloaded the combo data using '-downloadcombos'
 - Run MTGD with the '-qci' flag followed by your query